rgulbrandson27/Silicon-Valley-Trail/README.md

-# silicon-valley-trail
-LinkedIn take-home project.
-Build a modern day version of "Oregon Trail."
-#  Silicon Valley Trail
-### A REACH Take-Home Assessment Project

-> *"Oregon Trail" meets Silicon Valley startup culture.
-Guide your scrappy startup team from the Silicon Prairie to San Francisco — before November 18th.*

----
 # 🏞️ Silicon Valley Trail
-### A REACH Take-Home Assessment Project — LinkedIn Backend Engineering Apprenticeship 2026
+### A REACH Apprenticeship Take-Home Assessment Project

 > *From the Silicon Prairie to Silicon Valley.
 Guide your scrappy startup team from Lincoln, Nebraska to the Startup World Cup Grand Finale in San Francisco — before November 18th.*